Seedy-Fiuba-Grupo-5/Backend-payments-sc/README.md

 Smart contract and basic service to solve payments in the seedifyuba project.

 ## Local environment

+### Pre-build
+You should create a `.env` file following instructions describe in the `Original Documentation`.
+If you are a member of SeedyFiuba organization, you could use MNEMONIC and INFURA_API_KEY defined in `Github Repository Secrets`.
+A new MNEMONIC can be created looking at the test `New wallet should have a mnemonic phrase` described in `/backend-payments/test/1_ethersLib/ethersLibTest.js`.

 ### Build
 ```
 DOCKER_BUILDKIT=1 docker-compose build